-Advisors may apply for an exemption from the employment requirement by completing the Advisor Employment Exemption Application on Maroon Link.
+Student Leaders may apply for an advisor exemption from the employment requirement by completing the Advisor Employment Exemption Application on Get Involved.
 These situations will be reviewed on a case-by-case basis by the Department of Student Activities to determine advisor eligibility.
+In order to receive an exemption, an advisor must have some form of an employment relationship to Texas A&M University.